kylelmorris/UCB/README.md

 Stop and start the script and preprocessing will continue right where it left off
 #### Your settings are remembered
 Stop and start the script and you can continue without having to re-enter your program options

+## Notes

+36 frame movies from a K2 in superresolution counting can be completely processed^^ in approximately 120 seconds using 4x GTX 1070.

+^^ including full frame and 5x5 patch alignement, particle picking, full frame and per particle ctf estimation without using relion_display at each preprocessing iteration.

 ## Set up
 ### k2_realtime_preprocess.sh & k2_realtime_data_transfer.sh